 Individual marketing technics like email marketing is essential for increasing your loyal customer rate.

 Customer Growth Rate

 Customer Growth Rate refers to how much your customer base has grown within a given period (days, weeks, months).
 This rate depends not only on how many new customers you can reach but also on how many existing customers you can retain.

-Share of wallet often referred to as SOW, is the monetary amount your customers share with you instead of your competitors in the same sector.
-By providing multiple services and options, you can increase this metric and gain an edge over your competitors.
+Share of wallet, often referred to as SOW, is the monetary amount your customers share with you instead of your competitors in the same sector.
+You can increase this metric by providing multiple services and options and gain an edge over your competitors.

 Customer acquisition cost refers to the average price of gaining a new customer.
-The calculation for this is usually done annually but can be done quarterly if desired as such.
+This calculation is usually done annually but can be done quarterly if desired.
 This is a term that is useful for both marketing and sales departments.

 The number of critical actions like subscribing or creating an account is defined as engagement.
 This metric should be at the center of your marketing strategy.
 This metric is directly related to your user activation rate and active subscriptions.

 Before calculating your user churn rate, consider how often you need this calculation.
 It is more sound to measure it more often, even daily, for a relatively big company with a more extensive user pool.
 However, a smaller company that works for a smaller user base can utilize two to three calculations per year.

 There are multiple ways to calculate your user churn rate, and picking the most useful one for your service is vital for accurate results.
 Utilizing the correct method will enable you to:

 - Be precise with your user churn and retention rate calculations.